Introducing Oni Shrine in Hirosaki, Aomori! What is the legend of the "hornless demon" that is passed down in Onizawa?

 The legend of the kind-hearted demon god of the Onizawa area

 Long ago, there was a farmer named Yajuro in Onisawa.
 He met an oni at Akakura on Mt.
-Iwaki, and they became close friends after wrestling.
+Iwaki, and they became close friends after wrestling

 One year, a drought dried up the rice fields, leaving the villagers in dire straits.
 Upon hearing Yajuro's request, the ogre simply said, "Please don't look in," and overnight he built a dam and drew water into the fields.
 Thanks to the ogre, the fields were irrigated, and the people were overjoyed.
 However, there was one person who broke his promise.
-That person was Yajuro's wife, who was also a friend of the ogre.
+That person was Yajuro's wife, who was also a friend of the ogre

 The place name "Onizawa" comes from the legend of the demon

-this place came to be called " Onizawa " is because of the legend of a hornless demon.
-The place where the demon built a dam and saved the village was remembered as "the valley where the demon was," and so the place name was adopted.
+this area came to be called "Onizawa" (Demon's Stream) because of a legend about a demon without horns.
+The place where the demon built a dam and saved the village was remembered as "the stream where the demon lived," and that name became the place name.

 Is the gentle demon actually an immigrant?

 There are various theories about the true identity of the demon.
 One theory is that it was a defeated warrior who was chased by Sakanoue no Tamuramaro and hid in the Iwaki mountains, while another is that it was a migrant who came to Japan because of its outstanding iron-making and irrigation technology.
-The demons of this region may not have been mere monsters, but rather revered beings who brought human wisdom and technology.
+The demons of this region may not have been mere monsters, but rather revered beings who brought human wisdom and technology

 There are many shrines in Hirosaki that worship demons!

 Currently, around 40 of them have been confirmed, and some locals enjoy "oniko tours."
-If you visit Hirosaki, it might be fun to try and find your favorite oniko.
+If you visit Hirosaki, it might be fun to try and find your favorite oniko

 Is it true that there is evidence that demons existed in Onizawa?